25zsams/25zsams.github.io/README.md

 # stable-diffusion-gallery
-Everything here including image and code is generated using ai.
-ChatGPT and Stable Diffusion
+Test project static website: https://25zsams.github.io/ Everything here including image and code is generated using ai.
+ChatGPT for coding and Stable Diffusion for images.

 To display your image:
-1. simple drop your image files into the image folder.
+1. drop your image files into the image folder.
-2. Edit the images.js. copy pasta the name of your images file.
+2. edit the images.js. copy pasta the name of your image file.